LilyBennu/Capstone-CrystalCollector/PrePlanning/backEndToDo.md

 *these first two will take the longest part of my time*

-- actually think and plan out what methods i will need per model object
+- actually think and plan out what methods i will need per model object [25 mins]

+- make the mappers
+    - crystal mapper (need to add specification type)
+    - blurbs mapper
+    - appUser mapper

 - once methods is thought of and finalized write them in jdbc repositories (but i will write the sql statements in workbench first to make sure they actually work)
-- make the mappers

 - once repositories and mappers are complete refactor jdbc repsitories into interfaces

 ================================

 ### area to think up methods for model repositories ###

-[EST: 1 HR MAX] [actual?: ]
+[EST: 1 HR MAX] [actual?: 25 mins ]

 *thinking thinking*

+### MODEL METHODS ###

+CRYSTAL *these all need to be tied to a userId*
+- addCrystal (CREATE)
+- updateCrystal
+- removeCrystalById
+- viewAllCrystals
+- viewCrystalsByCollection
+- viewCrystalsNotInCollection
+- viewCrystalsByName (sorting)
+- viewCrystalsByColor (sorting)

+BLURBS
+- addBlurb
+- updateBlurb
+- deleteBlurbById
+- viewBlurbs

+APPUSER
+- findByUsername
+- findById
+- addAppUser
+- updateRoles
+- getAuthorities

 ================================